-Optical imaging engineers should have in-depth knowledge of the properties of light and optics, and a strong background in mathematics and physics as pertains to light and refraction.
-Exceptional problem-solving abilities and excellent working knowledge of relevant software programs, such as MATLAB, CAD, GIS, DFMA, R Language, and C are crucial for this position.
-Optical imaging engineers need to stay current on new trends, technologies, and innovations regarding the principles of light.
+These engineers should have in-depth knowledge of the properties of light and optics, and a strong background in mathematics and physics as pertains to light and refraction.
+Exceptional problem-solving abilities and excellent working knowledge of relevant software programs, such as MATLAB, CAD, GIS, DFMA, R Language, and C are also crucial for success in this position.

 [Your Company Name] is hiring an experienced optical imaging engineer in [Your City}.
 The selected candidate will be tasked with working on a team developing optical instrumentation and software for imaging.
 Our optical imaging engineer will be responsible for researching and designing new systems used in the development of consumer products, electronic components, and hospital equipment.
 They will work under the supervision of scientists or engineers in order to create these devices that are used to produce results with imaging.

 - Determine equipment needs

 - Ensure that all their tests remain confidential while working in a lab setting.

 - Knowledge of optomechanical design and electro-optics; optical design; system engineering